 Always cook on back rings first, with the handle of the saucepan or frying pan turned in.
 This will help prevent children from reaching up and grabbing a pot or pan.

 If using the front rings, keep handles of saucepans turned towards the back so they are not so easy to reach.
 Switch the rings off after use.

 To prevent fire, make sure gas cooker burners are in good working order.

-Keep items away from cooker rings that could go on fire.
-These include:
+Keep items away from cooker rings that could catch fire.

 - oven gloves

 Use cooker guards for protection.
 This creates a physical barrier or guard at the front of the hob.
 It helps to stop your child touching hot areas.

 Block off an area around the cooker